CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 - An Azure Entra ID user account with sufficient permissions to create and manage resources within the Azure subscription.
 - **Basic Understanding of Azure Services:** Familiarity with Azure's ecosystem and its core services helps in navigating the platform effectively.
 - **Familiarity with Natural Language Processing (NLP) Concepts:** Understanding NLP fundamentals is essential for leveraging language models in AI applications.
-- **Experience with APIs:** Knowledge of how to interact with APIs is crucial for integrating Microsoft Foundry and Azure AI Search into applications.
+- **Experience with APIs:** Knowledge of how to interact with APIs is crucial for integrating Microsoft Foundry and Azure AI Search (Foundry IQ) into applications.
 - **Knowledge of Search Technologies:** Familiarity with search algorithms and indexing improves the implementation of effective search solutions.
 - **Proficiency in Programming Languages (e.g., Python, C#):** Basic programming skills are necessary for developing and customizing applications using Azure services.

 ## 🏗️ Architecture

 The process involves storing documents in Azure Storage Accounts, with optional translation and text extraction using a Function App.
 Text is then converted into embeddings by a Microsoft Foundry embedding model and stored in Azure AI Search for efficient retrieval.
-When a query is submitted, it is vectorized and used to search for relevant content in Azure AI Search.
+When a query is submitted, it is vectorized and used to search for relevant content in Azure AI Search (Foundry IQ).
 The search results are processed by a Microsoft Foundry language model to generate a response.
 This workflow uses Azure services, including Storage Accounts, Function Apps, Document Intelligence, Microsoft Foundry models, and Azure AI Search.

 ## 🖼️ Architecture Diagram